 We’ve listed many of these above, but just in case you wanted a handy checklist, here are ways to make regular sex easier, healthier and more enjoyable, and get the full benefits of having sex everyday:

 Use protection.
 It’s important to keep yourself protected, especially if you have sex with more than one person.
 Hims’ Ultra Thin Condoms are designed to keep both you and your partner protected without reducing sensitivity.

 Use lubrication.
-Sex is no fun when excess friction is involved.
+Without the proper amount of lubrication, sex can be downright unpleasant.
 If your partner is prone to dryness or if you’re starting to chafe, consider applying a lubricant such as Hims’ Glide Water-Based Lube.

 If you have ED, treat it.
 Erectile dysfunction is a common issue that can get in the way of your sex life.
 If you occasionally find it difficult to stay hard, consider talking to your healthcare provider about ED medication to get the problem under control.